Gospa: Cast

+Production

+During production, actor Vasek Simek died during a break in filming.
+Simek had a co-starring role in the film, and collapsed while attending a play at the Croatian National theater.
+Director Yakov Sedlar decided to dedicate the film to his memory.

 Reception

 The film won the Golden Gate of Pula (audience award for best film as voted by festival audiences) at the 42nd Pula Film Festival, and Vjesnik award Jelen.

 Roger Ebert gave Gospa two stars out of four.
 He noted the enthusiastic responses by the film's audiences in the United States, but felt that its "impact is religious and political, not cinematic", and that "it really isn't a very good film".
 In 2014, Croatian TV critic Zrinka Pavlić described it as a "bad film, with bad acting and an almost cartoon-like depiction of the situation it deals with".

 Film critic and Catholic priest Peter Malone writes that the film's "strong pro-Croatian perspective seems more propaganda-like than informative" and most of the dialogue is "stilted writing".